Sugawarakana/Battery-Changing-Measurement/README.md

 We can use the relationship between *d* and *C*.
 With capacitance measurement, we can estimate current thickness of battery.

+The ongoing work is divided into several steps:

+1. Let AD7746 read a single capacitance;
+2. Let AD7746 read two capacitances alternatively through different channels;
+3. Let microprocessor connect two AD7746 chips at the same address, enabling 4-points reading;
+4. Use 4-points reading pad to calibrate the relationship between *d* and *C*;
+5. Optimize the delay and error;
+6. ..

 # Devices used

 Laptop + Maker Pi Pico / Raspberry Pi 3 Model B